spierala/mini-rx-store/README.md

 Run `npm i`

-See the MiniRX "Redux" API in action:
+See the MiniRx "Redux" API in action:
 Run `ng serve mini-rx-store-showcase-redux --open`

-See the MiniRX "Feature" API in action:
+See the MiniRx "Feature" API in action:
 Run `ng serve mini-rx-store-showcase --open`

 The showcases are based on the NgRx example from Deborah Kurata: https://github.com/DeborahK/Angular-NgRx-GettingStarted/tree/master/APM-Demo5